jmbost20/NYCRideShareHPC/README.md

 - [X] computational steps you will use

 ### Computation
+- Every member tackles one question
+- __for now__ use the dummy csv in Rmd to tackle your questions and any notes about data cleaning
+- Then we'll all work together on parallizing

 1. Data Collection- pull Data from Kaggle (wget)
 2. Data Cleaning- Convert all Parquet files to CSV (Create some metrics for data conversion to ensure that no data is lost)
 3. _Potentially some Feature Engineering_